Double-sideband suppressed-carrier transmission: Spectrum

+The DSB-SC signal is similar to a standard AM transmission, with two sidebands, one above the carrier and one below the carrier frequency (upper and lower sidebands, respectively), only missing the large spike of the carrier frequency.

 Spectrum plot of a DSB-SC signal:

 Generation

 DSB-SC is generated by a mixer.
 The signal produced is the product of the message signal and a carrier signal.
 The mathematical representation of this process is shown below, where the product-to-sum trigonometric identity is used.